 Settling Small Estates (KS)

-In Kansas, small estates can avoid full probate by using a small estate affidavit, by requesting a refusal to grant letters of administration, or by requesting a simplified probate.
+In Kansas, small estates can avoid full probate by using a small estate affidavit, or by requesting a refusal to grant letters of administration.
+In fact, even if an estate is not small, it may be possible to minimize court involvement by requesting an informal or a simplified probate.
 Regardless of estate size, probate is not required if an estate contains only assets exempt from probate.

 Small Estate Affidavit